this is where we became a proper band for the first time, with a standard bass/drums/two guitars lineup that stuck for more than a day.

 fun moments: tyson shouting “hey!” as orgy clap starts to find itself, scaring the shit out of me in the process; tyson using his pager to make some melodic sounds at the beginning of spanish onion and gord saying, “that sounds so cool!”; tyson joke-screaming that we need a break at the end of one of the longer workouts; tyson poking fun at my sex-centric lyrics at the beginning of the stench of wasted currency when he says, “i guess this is where you want me to say ‘penis’, huh?”

 hey, those are all tyson moments!

-there’s also the hidden track, where we all sing a silly a cappella song, the four of us overdubbed about three times in unison, and gord lets out a hilarious sound that’s like a cross between a yodel and a cow screaming. you can hear me cracking up at that in the background.
+there’s also the hidden track, where we all sing a silly a cappella song, the four of us overdubbed about three times in unison, and gord lets out a hilarious sound that’s like a cross between a yodel and a cow screaming. you can hear me cracking up about it in the background.

 the album title came from tyson. back then i was always saying things were “sexy” instead of “cool” or “special”, and it had a weird way of catching on with other people. i was an influential guy in those days. it was funny.

-we did end up getting into the air jam this time. but that’s a very long story, and one that inspired a one-act play. the important thing is, at the end of our performance i held my guitar as an extension of my penis, and the day was won.
+as for our air jam performance, that’s a very long story, and one that inspired a one-act play. the important thing is, at the end of our performance i held my guitar as an extension of my penis, and the day was won.

 our most interesting music was still ahead of us.

 the stench of wasted currency